 Palliative care is provided to meet the needs of patients living with or dying from a life limiting illness and their families.
 There is a need for population based planning of palliative care service provision.
 It has been estimated that, in high-income countries, 69%–82% of those who die need palliative care.
 A population health approach is about focusing the planning on the population (or sub populations) rather than individuals and addressing disparities between different groups through a priorities method.
 These groups can be categorised according to socio-demographic characteristics such as vulnerable, cultural, Indigenous, paediatric, or diseases such as dementia, HIV/AIDS and cancer.
 Each group will have particular needs that should be considered in the planning of the service provision to achieve the same level of access and care for all those requiring palliative care.

 Such a population approach to planning will inform the development of models of service delivery for palliative care.
-Palliative Care Australia’s document A Guide to palliative care service development: a population based approach
+Palliative Care Australia (PCA) has produced updated Palliative Care Service Development Guidelines

-(551kb pdf) provides guidance on how to develop different services in response to the population needs.
+The aim of the new guidelines is to outline the range of palliative care services that should be available to people living with a life-limiting illness, their families and carers; and the workforce and system capabilities required to deliver an effective network of palliative care services.
 A model of service delivery in this context is about the framework for the delivery of care, referred to as a ‘model of care’ in the literature.
 A model of care broadly defines the way health services are delivered.
 Having a clearly defined and articulated model of care will help to ensure that all health professionals are ‘viewing the same picture’; working toward a common set of goals and, most importantly, are able to evaluate performance on an agreed basis.
 There are various models or components thereof for palliative care delivery that are found in the literature.
 These models include care provided across the spectrum of health settings and involve the coordination of medical, nursing, allied health, bereavement and volunteer services from both generalist and specialist providers in primary care and hospitals.

 Palliative care should be provided in the setting of the patient’s choice, wherever possible.
-Palliative Care Australia’s document Palliative care service provision in Australia: a planning guide
+Palliative Care Australia’s document Palliative Care Service Development Guidelines (633kb pdf),

-(633kb pdf) describes service provision that occurs across three health settings:
+describes service provision that occurs across two health settings:

 Studies show that 50-90% of those asked about their preferences state a wish to die at home rather than an institution.
 This leads to home deaths often being suggested as an outcome of high-quality palliative care.
 However, there are several determinants on the actual place of death which include, the type of illness or underlying cause of death, structural availability of inpatient beds (Inpatient designated palliative care beds and beds in residential aged care or hospitals), gender, family structure, socio-economic or degree of urbanisation.
 A focus on home deaths also does not take into consideration that some patients may die in their preferred location elsewhere or deaths at home where this was not the preferred option.
 There also needs to be the consideration that preferences for place of care may differ from those concerning place of death .
 For these reasons, there are limitations of home deaths alone as a measure and achieving congruence between preferred and actual place of death is increasingly being used as an indicator of the effectiveness of palliative care services.

 As palliative care becomes a more significant aspect of Australia’s health system, the models by which palliative care is provided to individuals and to the whole community become increasingly important.
-The framework for Australian palliative care is outlined in the National Palliative Care Strategy 2010.
+The framework for Australian palliative care is outlined in the National Palliative Care Strategy 2010 (275kb pdf).